rheiland/xml2gui/README.md

 This project requires a Python distribution with modules not found in the standard library.
 In particular, it needs matplotlib (and all its dependencies), scipy.io, and Jupyter (notebooks).
 You have at least a couple of different options:

-1) Perhaps the easiest way to get all of this in one download is to download and install the Anaconda Python 3.x distribution: https://www.anaconda.com/download/ however, that distribution (which includes a LOT of additional modules), is ~500-600MB.
+1) Perhaps the easiest way to get all of this is to download and install the Anaconda Python 3.x distribution: https://www.anaconda.com/download/ however, that distribution (which includes a LOT of additional modules), is ~500-600MB.